fireMCG/Exiled-Vault/Exiled Vault Shared/Exiled Vault Artefacts/PoE2/V/Visage of Ayah.md

 ## Visage of Ayah
 Tale-women do not fight as dekharas.
-They command a power all thier own.
+They command a power all their own.
 ##
 ![[Visage of Ayah.png]]

 ---
 ## Tags
-#Item/Artefact
+#Category/Artefact
+#Concept/Warrior
 #PoE2
+#Society/Maraketh